john-tornblom/ps5-payload-sdk/README.md

 # PS5 Payload SDK
-This is an SDK for developing ELF payloads targeted at exploited PS5s running the [BD-J ELF loader][bjd-elf].
+This is an SDK for developing ELF payloads targeted at exploited PS5s running [ps5-payload-elfldr][elfldr].
 Several artifacts in this repository originate from the [PS5SDK][PS5SDK] project.

 ## Prerequisites